FMCalisto/react-get-started/README.md

 This is a **COPY** from the main [React v15.2.0](https://facebook.github.io/react/downloads.html) Source with some files made by [me](https://github.com/FMCalisto) on the [src](https://github.com/FMCalisto/react-get-started/tree/master/src/).

+## Where to start?

+You can start by watching the [Learn React.js: The Basics](https://www.lynda.com/React-js-tutorials/Learn-React-js-Basics/379264-2.html) tutorial, here [Eve Porcello](https://www.linkedin.com/in/eveporcello) will help you learn [React.js](https://facebook.github.io/react/) while guiding you through the process of building the interface for a bulletin board app.

+Topics include:

+* What is React.js?

+* Introducing JSX

+* Creating a React component

+* Handling events

+* Using state

+* Defining parent/child relationships

+* Adding child elements

+* Mounting and updating components

+* Creating a React.js app

+If you don't want a free tutorial or if you want a harder one you can watch [Dan Abramov's lessons](https://egghead.io/instructors/dan-abramov) to learn how to created a React hot loader, Redux and React DnD.

 ## Examples

 We have several examples [on the website](https://facebook.github.io/react/).
 Here is the first one to get you started: